IDI-Systems/acre2/docs/wiki/user/vehicle-intercom.md

 While *crew intercom* is limited to crew members and players in cargo positions cannot have access to it, *passenger intercom* can be accessed by both crew and passengers.
 This allows the crew to communicate with the passengers if such network exist.
 In order to connect to the *passenger intercom*, ACE3 Interaction Menu is needed: simply interact with the vehicle when being in a seat with access to *passenger intercom* and select connect. *Crew intercom* is automatically assigned to players in "crew" positions.

 Vehicle intercom system allows for an easier communication among crew members of a vehicle that has intercom functionality.
 It functions just like intercom in real life vehicles, giving the crew ability to speak to each other using a headset.
+Two operating modes are available through ACE self interaction menu:

+  - *Voice activation*: the unit automatically uses intercom when starting speaking.
+  - *PTT activation*: the unit only transmit using the intercom when manually enabling it.

 Some vehicles have additionally, restrictions on the amount of connections available in order to join the *passenger intercom*.
-Crew positions do not contribute towards this limit.
+These positions are configured by default to be in *PTT activation* mode.

+Optionally, each network has a master station.
+Such stations can broadcast a message, temporarily disabling all transmit functionality in all stations.

 ## Infantry telephone